Managing Asthma: Medications, Long-Term Control, and Optimal Care

 Controllers can include inhalative corticosteroids and Long-Acting Beta2-Agonists (“LABA”), among others.
 To minimize inflammation, they should be taken permanently on a daily basis.
 In severe asthma, these medications may not suffice.
 In severe cases, traditional medications may not suffice.
 That’s where “Biologics” come in—innovative treatments designed to target the underlying causes of asthma.

 The primary goal of asthma management is to achieve optimal asthma control while minimizing ongoing airway deterioration and lowering the risk of asthma exacerbations and mortality.
+Learn how this can be achieved.
+Stay informed with us!

 Polycystic Ovary Syndome (PCOS): Know the signs, take action!